Diversity of emergent dynamics in competitive threshold-linear networks: Simulations

 \subsection{Dynamic diversity from network connectivity}

-The CTLN model captures a surprisingly rich diversity of nonlinear dynamics.
-Figure~\ref{fig:chaos} displays adjacency matrices for three different graphs on $n=25$ nodes, along with two-dimensional projections of solutions that are periodic (A), chaotic (B), and quasi-periodic (C).
-These behaviors are examples of {\it emergent dynamics}, because they depend on the structure of the network and are not predictable from the local properties of individual nodes.
+Figure~\ref{fig:chaos} displays adjacency matrices for three different graphs on $n=25$ nodes, along with two-dimensional projections of solutions that are periodic (A), chaotic (B), and quasi-periodic (C). \rkatie{Since each of these graphs is oriented with no sinks, Theorem~\ref{thm:Thm1b} guarantees that the networks have bounded activity but no stable fixed points.
+Note, however, the large variety of dynamics that can arise by varying the graph structure.} For example, the quasi-periodic behavior in Figure~\ref{fig:chaos}C is shaped by a highly structured graph; and this graph differs markedly from the ones in Figures~\ref{fig:chaos}A,B.

-Note that in Figure~\ref{fig:chaos}, and in all other simulations throughout this paper, we have used exactly the same CTLN model parameters as in Figure~\ref{fig:CTLN-model}: $\theta=1$, $\varepsilon=0.25$, and $\delta=0.5,$ which satisfy the condition $\varepsilon < \delta/(1+\delta)$ from Theorem~\ref{Thm1b}.
-Differences in network dynamics thus arise solely as a result of differences in the underlying graph $G$.
+What aspects of the connectivity graph $G$ determine the emergent dynamics of the network?
+Are local properties of the connectivity matrix sufficient to predict the behavior that will emerge?
+One possibility is that the degree profile, that is the list of in-degrees and out-degrees of each node, is predictive.

+Figure~\ref{fig:deg-matched} makes it clear that the degree profile is insufficient to predict the patterns of activity that emerge.
+The four networks shown in panels A-D have graphs on $n=5$ nodes with exactly the same degree profile: $\{(2,2),(2,1),(2,1),(1,2),(1,2)\}$, where $(a,b)$ indicates in-degree $a$ and out-degree $b$ of a single node.

+Despite having identical local properties, dramatically different dynamics arise: limit cycles in networks A and B, stable fixed points in network C, and strange/chaotic attractors in network D. These CTLNs thus exhibit {\it emergent dynamics} in the strongest sense, as differences in activity depend only on the global structure of the network, and not on local properties of individual nodes (which are identical across networks A-D).
+Note that the graphs in panels A, B, and D are all oriented, and so the absence of stable fixed points is guaranteed by Theorem~\ref{thm:Thm1b}.
+In contrast, the graph in C is not oriented; its stable fixed points are fully predicted by Theorem~\ref{thm:Thm2}.

+The networks in Figure~\ref{fig:deg-matched}B--D also exhibit multiple coexisting attractors, with different initial conditions leading to different patterns of activity.
+For example, network B has two distinct limit cycles, each of which can be accessed by changing initial conditions -- without changing any network parameters.
+Similarly, network C has three stable fixed points, and network D has four strange/chaotic attractors.
+While each of these networks possesses multiple attractors, all attractors within a given network are of the same type.
+Is it possible for different types of attractors to coexist within a single network?

-Even within the same network, different initial conditions may lead to different patterns of activity.
-The network in Figure~\ref{fig:n=8} possesses several emergent nonlinear phenomena: multistability, a limit cycle, and chaos.
-The selected attractor depends only on the choice of initial conditions.
-Note that the graph in Figure~\ref{fig:n=8} is not oriented, and the fixed points could be predicted using Theorem~\ref{Thm2}.
+The network in Figure~\ref{fig:coexistence} shows that different types of attractors can coexist: two stable fixed \rkatie{points}, a limit cycle, and a chaotic attractor.
+Once again, the selected attractor depends only on the choice of initial conditions, without any change in network parameters.
+And the stable fixed points can again be predicted using Theorem~\ref{thm:Thm2}.